Progress Toward Understanding Baryon Resonances: Heavy-Quark Baryons

 \subsubsection{The $\Omega_c$ States}

 The $\Omega_c^0$~baryon is the heaviest known singly-charmed hadron that decays weakly.
 The quark content is $ssc$ where the $ss$~pair is in a symmetric state.
 In addition to the ground-state $\Omega_c$ with $J^P = \frac{1}{2}^+$, a further excited state is fairly well established.
-The ground state was first discovered by the WA62 collaboration in $\Sigma^-$-nucleus interactions using the SPS charged hyperon beam at CERN~\cite{Biagi:1984mu}.
-Since then, the resonance was confirmed and its mass measured by a large variety of experiments, e.g. at CERN by the WA89 collaboration in its decay into $\Xi^- K^-\pi^+\pi^+$ and $\Omega^-\pi^+\pi^-\pi^+$~\cite{Adamovich:1995pf}, at Fermilab by the E687 collaboration~\cite{Frabetti:1994dp}, and CLEO~\cite{CroninHennessy:2000bz}.
-The latest result was reported by Belle via the decay into $\Omega^-\pi^-$~\cite{Solovieva:2008fw}.
+The observation of the ground state was first reported in 1985 by the WA62 collaboration based on a cluster of three events in one out of four modes studied in $\Sigma^-$-nucleus interactions using the SPS charged hyperon beam at CERN~\cite{Biagi:1984mu}.
+Since then, the resonance has been seen and some of its properties measured by a large variety of experiments, e.g. at CERN by the WA89 collaboration in its decay into $\Xi^- K^-\pi^+\pi^+$ and $\Omega^-\pi^+\pi^-\pi^+$~\cite{Adamovich:1995pf}, at Fermilab by the E687 collaboration~\cite{Frabetti:1994dp}, and CLEO~\cite{CroninHennessy:2000bz}.
+The most precise and consistent study was reported in 2009 by Belle via the decay into $\Omega^-\pi^-$~\cite{Solovieva:2008fw}.
 The average mass value given by the PDG is~\cite{Beringer:1900zz}

 An excited $\Omega_c$~baryon was first proposed by BABAR~\cite{Aubert:2006je} in the radiative decay $\Omega_c^{\ast 0}\to\Omega_c\gamma$ and in 2009 confirmed by Belle in the same decay with a significance of $6.4\sigma$~\cite{Solovieva:2008fw}.
 The mass difference relative to the ground state, $M_{\Omega_c^{\ast 0}} - M_{\Omega_c^0}$, was measured to be $70.7\pm 0.9\,({\rm stat.})^{+0.1}_{-0.9}\, ({\rm syst.})$~MeV, which is in excellent agreement with the BABAR result.
 Figure~\ref{Figure:Belle-Omega_c} presents the results from Belle.
 The left side shows the $\Omega_c^0$~signal in the invariant $\Omega^-\pi^+$ mass and the right side shows the signal associated with the $\Omega_c^{\ast 0}$ in the $M(\Omega_c^0\gamma) - M(\Omega_c^0)$ mass difference.
 The average mass of the $\Omega_c^{\ast 0}$ quoted by the PDG in the most recent edition of the RPP is~\cite{Beringer:1900zz}